Shelby Rogers: 2016–17: French Open quarterfinal, breakthrough, Wimbledon 3rd round

-She then followed with a third round showing at the French Open.
-At Wimbledon, she reached another Grand Slam third round, but then lost to world No. 1, Angelique Kerber.
-At the US Open, she also reached third round, where she was stopped by another top-10 player, Elina Svitolina.
+She followed this up with a third round showing at the French Open.
+At Wimbledon, she reached another major third round, but then lost to world No. 1, Angelique Kerber.
+At the US Open, she reached the third round of a major for the third time during the season, but was stopped by another top-10 player, Elina Svitolina.

-2018–20: From injury to progress, US Open QF
+2018–20: From injury to progress, US Open quarterfinal

 After battling a knee injury for some time, Rogers underwent knee surgery in May 2018.
-From the start of the 2018, she played only at the Australian Open and Indian Wells, but was knocked out in the first round in both tournaments.
+From the start of the 2018, she played only at the Australian Open and Indian Wells Open, but was knocked out in the first round in both tournaments.
 She was out of play for the rest of the season.

 She returned to action at the Charleston Open in April 2019 and won her first match, defeating Evgeniya Rodina in straight sets.
 However, she lost her next match to Jeļena Ostapenko in three sets, after having been 5–1 up in the third set and having match points.

-Later, she reached second round of the French Open and Mallorca Open.
-In September 2019, she won the $60K Templeton, that was her first ITF title since September 2013.
-In October 2019, she reached the final of the $80K Macon, where she lost to her compatriot Katerina Stewart.
+Later, she reached the second round of the French Open and Mallorca Open.
+In September 2019, she won the $60k Templeton Open, that was her first ITF title since September 2013.
+In October 2019, she reached the final of the $80k Classic of Macon which she lost to her compatriot Katerina Stewart.

-She enjoyed a successful campaign on American hardcourts in the summer of the 2020.
-She made the semifinals at the Top Seed Open, after upsetting Serena Williams in the previous round.
+She enjoyed a successful campaign on American hardcourts in the summer of 2020.
+She made the semifinals at the Lexington Open, after upsetting Serena Williams in the previous round.

 Then, at the US Open, she beat Irina Khromacheva, 11th seed Elena Rybakina, Madison Brengle, and sixth seed Petra Kvitová before losing to Naomi Osaka in the quarterfinals.
-She returned to the top 60 rankings after that.
+She returned to the top 60 after that.

-2021: Australian Open 4th round, major doubles QF, top 40 in singles
+2021: Australian Open 4th round, first major quarterfinal, top 40 in singles

 Rogers reached the fourth round of the Australian Open, her best showing at this major, where she was defeated by world No. 1 and top seed, Ash Barty.

-Shelby raised to a career-high of No. 46, after reaching the round of 16 of the Charleston Open where she lost again to Ash Barty.
+Shelby raised to a career-high of 46, after reaching the round of 16 of the Charleston Open where she lost again to Ash Barty.

+At Indian Wells, she reached the first WTA 1000 singles quarterfinal of her career.

-At the French Open, she reached the quarterfinals in doubles, partnering Petra Martić, defeating ninth seeded pair of Sharon Fichman and Giuliana Olmos.
+At the French Open, she reached the quarterfinals in doubles, partnering Petra Martić and defeating ninth-seeded pair of Sharon Fichman and Giuliana Olmos.
 The pair reached also as alternates the quarterfinals of the Madrid Open.

 At Wimbledon, Rogers reached the third round for a second time, defeating 15th seed Maria Sakkari.
 This was her 16th victory over a top-20 player in her career.
-As a result, she reached a new career-high of world No. 40.
+As a result, she marked a new career-high at world No. 40.

 At the US Open, Rogers reached the round of 16 by defeating the top seed, Ash Barty.